ADU For Sale

 ADUs and the global supply chain

-With more global supply chain disruptions looming, this holiday season offers a unique, supply-chain-induced opportunity.
+With global climate change impacts looming, this holiday season offers an opportunity.
 We can change our shopping habits, decide to give more thoughtfully, to buy more locally and less overall.
 Yes, most households are hard-wired to splurge on end-of-year gifts, and some people will never stop even if the crisis worsens.
-The supply chain issues can, though, lead us to buy more conscientiously.
+The climate change issues can, though, lead us to buy more conscientiously.

 To buy less with more intention is achievable for everyone, especially affluent shoppers.
 It’s incumbent on Americans, the wealthiest people in the world, to cut back on and be critical of their consumption.